cryptoapi/Give-Wordpress-Donations-Bitcoin/README.md

 ### Contribute to Give ###

 This is a WordPress plugin and therefore is GPL / open source.
 We are always looking for more contributors.
-Whether you know another language, can code like no ones business, or just have an idea, we would love your help and input.
-To contribute to Give please head over to our website or view/fork/watch this GitHub repository to learn more about what issues we're tackling and how the project is progressing.
+Whether you know another language, can code like no one's business, or just have an idea, we would love your help and input.
+To contribute to Give, please review our [contributing guidelines](CONTRIBUTING.md).
+Feel free to view/fork/watch this GitHub repository to learn more about what issues we're tackling and how the project is progressing.

 ## Installation ##

 The easiest way to install the plugin is through the [WordPress.org plugin repository](http://wordpress.org/plugins/give "Give on the WordPress.org plugin repository").

 ### Minimum Requirements ###